IBM/cp4s-car-connectors/guide-build-connectors.md

 This is where the data source APIs are implemented to fetch that data that will be pushed to the CAR service.
 - Update  the `__init__` function for api authentication to call the data source API.
 - Update `get_collection` to get the list of asset data.
 - Update `test_connection` to ping datasource to check if the datasource is reachable.
+Make sure that the method return 0 on successful connection, or [a corresponding error code](https://github.com/IBM/cp4s-car-connector-framework/blob/99554ac2cfa0732af090c46be9e356beb015934e/car_framework/util.py#L35) on failure (Example: `return ErrorCode.TRANSMISSION_AUTH_CREDENTIALS.value`).
 - Update `get_object` and `get_objects` to get a single or list of objects based on identifier.
 - If data source has any save points, `get_model_state_id` can be updated  to get that save point and `get_model_state_delta` to gather information to get data between two save points.
+- For any kind of caught exception raise [DatasourceFailure](https://github.com/IBM/cp4s-car-connector-framework/blob/99554ac2cfa0732af090c46be9e356beb015934e/car_framework/util.py#L92) with [a corresponding error code](https://github.com/IBM/cp4s-car-connector-framework/blob/99554ac2cfa0732af090c46be9e356beb015934e/car_framework/util.py#L35)

 ### `connector/data_handler.py`